Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Information Design in Linear-Quadratic-Gaussian (LQG) Games

-\begin{definition}[Public Information Structure] An information structure which has $\omega_{1}=....= \omega_{n}$ with probability one is called a public information structure. $Z^{p} \subseteq Z$ denotes the set of public information structures. \end{definition} We define two important feasible solutions to \eqref{eq:mod1} - \eqref{eq:modend} (no information and full information disclosure). \begin{definition}[No information disclosure] No information disclosure refers to the case when there is no informative signal sent to the players.
-In this case, the equilibrium action of players is given by $H^{-1}\mu$.
-The induced decision variable and the objective value is given by
+\begin{definition}[Public Information Structure] A public information structure has $\omega_{1}=....= \omega_{n}$ with probability one.
+The set of public information structures is a subset of the general information structures. \end{definition} In the public information design problem, all players receive the same signal, and it is common knowledge that they will receive the same signal.
+We define two important feasible solutions to \eqref{eq:mod1} - \eqref{eq:mod2} (no and full information disclosure). \begin{definition}[No information disclosure] No information disclosure refers to the case when there is no informative signal sent to the players.
+In this case, the equilibrium action profile is given by $a=H^{-1}\mu$.
+The induced decision variable and the objective value is respectively given by

 \end{definition}